ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 `FTP data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.
 When CIME retrieves the files from the ftp site, it places them in ``$DIN_LOC_ROOT``.

-The static files and prestaged initial conditions available on the pre-configured platforms (e.g., Hera and Cheyenne).
+The static files and prestaged initial conditions available on the preconfigured platforms (e.g., Hera and Cheyenne); however, these files are not available on non-preconfigured platforms (e.g., Orion).

 .. code-block:: console